Toroidal Cartesian Products Where One Factor is 3-Connected: Introduction

+Here, we provide some major first steps towards this classification problem, with the additional assumption that one factor is $3$-connected.
+In what follows, a graph $G$ is \textbf{outer-cylindrical} if there exists a planar embedding of $G$ such that the vertices of $G$ all lie on the boundary of at most two faces in this embedding.

+\begin{theorem} Let $H$ and $G$ be simple, connected, nontrivial graphs, and suppose $G$ is $3$-connected.
+Then $G \boxempty H$ is toroidal if and only if $G$ is an outer-cylindrical graph and $H = P_2$. \end{theorem}

+The proof of Theorem \ref{thm:classification} is broken up into a few pieces.
+In Proposition \ref{thm:Hrestricted}, we show that if $G$ is $3$-connected, then any toroidal $G \boxempty H$ must have $H = P_2$.
+This proof follows from the fact that $K_4 \boxempty P_3$ is not toroidal, which is proved in Theorem \ref{thm:K4P3genus}.
+Proposition \ref{prop:OCboxP2} provides an explicit construction for building a toroidal embedding of $G \boxempty P_2$, where $G$ is outer-cylindrical.
+Then Proposition \ref{prop:toroidalimpliesOC} shows that if $G \boxempty P_2$ is toroidal, then $G$ must be an outer-cylindrical graph.
+This proof only requires some basic combinatorial topology of graph embeddings.

-There are two significant by-products of our work on this classification problem.
-In Section \ref{sec:K4P3} we prove that the genus of $K_4 \boxempty P_3$ is two, highlighted in Theorem \ref{thm:K4P3genus}.
+A significant by-product of our work occurs in Section \ref{sec:K4P3} where we prove that the genus of $K_4 \boxempty P_3$ is two.
 This work requires a careful combinatorial analysis of all potential embeddings of this graph on a torus, which employs techniques similar to \cite{BrSq1988}.
 In particular, even though the girth of $K_4 \boxempty P_3$ is three, one cannot hope for a triangular embedding since every edge in a $P_3$ fiber does not lie on a $3$-cycle.
-Thus, determining the genera of such a graph is not a straightforward task.
-In addition, in Section \ref{sec:evidenceconjecture}, we prove Theorem \ref{thm:Gisgenus2}, which shows that $H \boxempty P_2$ has genus two, where $H$ is a specified planar, $3$-connected, non-outer-cylindrical graph.
-Parts of this proof follow the structure of the proof of Theorem \ref{thm:K4P3genus}, but the analysis is much more complex.
-As far as the authors can tell, both Theorem \ref{thm:K4P3genus} and Theorem \ref{thm:Gisgenus2} provide novel contributions to the topological graph theory literature.

-We would like to acknowledge the Furman University Mathematics Department for financially supporting this work via the Summer Mathematics Undergraduate Research Fellowships.
+Thus, determining the genus of such a graph is not a straightforward task.